Argyll_Printer_Profiler Scripts — User Guide

 Main Menu Actions Explained

-1. Create printer profile from scratch
+1. Create target chart and printer profile from scratch

-- Define profile name
+- Define profile name (used as name for created folder and files)

 - Measure patches